SAP/project-sailor/docs/tutorial.rst

     equipment_set = find_equipment(model_name='my_model_name')
     equipment_set.as_df().head()

-Other ways of filtering are also available, e.g for selecting the ``my_model_name`` equipment in a specific location, say PaloAlto.
+Other ways of filtering are also available, e.g., for selecting the ``my_model_name`` equipment in a specific location, say PaloAlto.

 .. code-block:: python